Looking for crock-pot goat recipes? This shredded slow cooker goat recipe is ideal for goat tacos.

 - Stir tomato sauce, chiles, vinegar, agave nectar, paprika, Worcestershire sauce, mustard, chili powder, and salt in a 6-quart slow cooker to combine.

 - Add goat, onion, and garlic and stir to cover meat thoroughly.

-- Put the lid on and cook on low until the goat can be pulled apart – at least overnight if not nearly a full 24 hours.
-Check often to make sure it’s not getting dried out.
-If the liquid levels are getting low add some water, broth, or more tomato sauce.
+- Put the lid on and cook on low until the goat can be pulled apart, 8-10 hours.
+Check to make sure the liquid levels are not getting low.
+If so, add some water, chicken stock or broth, or more tomato sauce.

-- When done, shred goat with a fork right in the crock.
+- When done, shred the goat with a fork right in the crock.
 Stir well then serve.

 Nutritional information is automatically calculated per the ingredients list.
 Serving size may not be accurate.
 Please double-check with your preferred nutritional app for the most accurate information.

 Originally posted on November 7, 2011 and February 20, 2017.